MIntelligence-Group/DBCATS/README.md

 ```

 ### Running the Script
-The main script to run the analysis is `cpca.py`, located in the root directory.
-Additional scripts `load_write.py` and `cpca_reconstruction.py` are located in the `utils` directory.
+The main script for the analysis is `cpca.py`, located in the root directory.
+Additional scripts `load_write.py` and `cpca_reconstruction.py` are in the `utils` directory.

 #### Command Breakdown
 The following command demonstrates how to execute the CPCA analysis: